SeyiMich/POAKIN/Interactive Report of Rent Prices Across Canada.md

 ### Data Processing Steps

-- Step 1 : Assessed Kaggle for relevant dataset and found one by https://www.kaggle.com/datasets/sergiygavrylov/25000-canadian-rental-housing-market-june-2024
+- Step 1 : Searched through Kaggle for relevant dataset and found one by https://www.kaggle.com/datasets/sergiygavrylov/25000-canadian-rental-housing-market-june-2024

 - Step 2 : Data was extracted into Power Query for further transformation.